-Upon the triggering of the changed circumstance, the County would no longer seek take authorization resulting from Covered Activities outside the Reserve on approximately 3,338 acres of Mojave desert tortoise habitat that would otherwise be authorized by the Amended HCP without the changed circumstance.
-This amount of incidental take authorization is equivalent to the acres of non-federal lands within proposed Reserve Zone 6.
+Upon the triggering of the changed circumstance, incidental take of Mojave desert tortoise associated with 3,338 acres of tortoise habitat on non-Federal lands within proposed Reserve Zone 6 would no longer be part of the County's ITP.
+If the changed circumstance is not triggered, these acres would be included as part of the County's HCP for authorization of incidental take.
+This amount of incidental take authorization is equivalent to the acres of non-Federal lands within proposed Reserve Zone 6.